 When it comes to travelling pre and post trip, the best tips for solo travellers are to plan out your trip ahead of time, and coordinate with our office team for assistance and advice.
 We suggest that you try to stay as organised as possible, with all required info ready and available.
 Make sure you know where you’re going and how you’ll get there.

-When it comes to safety, you’ll have the guide’s phone number in case you experience any trouble (such as a delayed flight or late train etc.), as well as the Wilderness Ireland office number and even an emergency contact number in the event that the office is closed (such as evenings, weekends or public holidays).
+When it comes to safety, you’ll have the guide’s phone number in case you experience any trouble (such as a delayed flight or late train etc.).
+You’ll also be equipped with the Wilderness Ireland office number as well as our 24-hour emergency contact number in the event that the office is closed (such as evenings, weekends or public holidays).

 While on hiking trips, your guide will be equipped with a Delorme, while biking trips will have a second guide as well as a support vehicle for when you need a break from cycling!

-It’s important for solo travellers to share your itinerary with your emergency contact, and make sure that your contact(s) are up to speed.
+It’s important for you as a solo traveller to share your itinerary with your emergency contact, and make sure that your contact(s) are up to speed.
 While it’s good for your emergency contact to have your Wilderness Ireland trip itinerary, it’s even more important to make sure that they know your travel pre- and post-trip, such as trains, flights, and any extras you’re adding on (like an additional night in Dublin, or overnight layover in Amsterdam, etc.).

 As a solo traveller on a group trip, you’ll get plenty of chances to interact with the guide, other travellers and locals.
 You should be open to chat with people but don’t feel like you’ll be forced to socialise!
 Depending on what trip you’re doing, you should get some free time between the end of your hike or bike before dinner – choose to spend it resting and relaxing in your room, shopping for souvenirs, or even enjoying a cheeky pint!